Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 Know Issues(2017-08-19)
 ---------------------------------------------------------------------------------
 1. On UI, actions in waiting list will show "CreateTime" 1969-12-31 16:00:00 and "Running Time" 36 weeks and 2 days.
 This will be improved later.
-2. If there is no SSD and Archive type disk volumn configured in DataNodes, action generated by "allssd" and "archive" rule wil fail.
+2. If there is no SSD and Archive type disk volume configured in DataNodes, action generated by "allssd" and "archive" rule wil fail.
 3. When SSM starts, it will pull the whole namespace form Namenode.
 If the namespace is very big, it will takes minutes for SSM to finish the namespace synchronization.
-SSM may half fuction during this period.
+SSM may half function during this period.